 It is not impossible to access your money in a fixed term bond, but be prepared to take a hit on the amount of interest you get as a result.

 You usually need to complete a form to close a fixed term bond.

 You will either be sent a cheque in the post or the money will be transferred into your bank account after the fixed term ends (you can choose which option you prefer on the form).

 Once you have your money, you can complete a new application form for your chosen account and deposit your money.

 Be careful, if you do find a better rate elsewhere it might not still be available if you had to wait for your money to get to you first.

 This is especially likely if you are sent a cheque, as you will have to wait for the funds to clear first.

 Yes, but only if the savings provider is registered for protection under the Financial Services Compensation Scheme (FSCS).

-You need to be careful how much you save with each provider as the limit has now dropped to £85,000 per person.
+You need to be careful how much you save with each provider as the limit is £85,000 per person.